rajinder-yadav/quantlab_compression/README.md

 Tuesday 13, 2016
 Started to code at 12:35AM made my first commit.
 Coded for roughly 6 hrs and took a break at 7:32 am.

+Thursday 15, 2016
+Code for 1.5 hours, fixed CSV line read to account for spaces in the ticker name.
+Updated README
+Update decompress code to stream to file rather than load entire file it memory.

 Rajinder yadav